-N-1 Introduction 3
+3 N-1 Introduction

-This Permit Attachment describes the monitoring plan for volatile organic compound (VOC) 4 emissions from mixed waste that may be entrained in the exhaust air from the U.S. Department 5 of Energy (DOE) Waste Isolation Pilot Plant (WIPP) Underground Hazardous Waste Disposal 6 Units (HWDUs) during the disposal phase at the facility.
-The purpose of VOC monitoring is to 7 ensure compliance with the VOC action levels and limits specified in Permit Part 4.
-This VOC 8 monitoring plan consists of two programs: (1) the Repository VOC Monitoring Program (RVMP), 9 which assesses compliance with the action levels in Permit Part 4, Section 4.6.2.3; and (2) the 10 Disposal Room VOC Monitoring Program (DRVMP) (includes ongoing disposal room VOC 11 monitoring), which assesses compliance with the disposal room action levels and limits in 12 Permit Part 4, Tables 4.6.3.2 and 4.4.1.
-This plan includes the monitoring design, a description 13 of sampling and analysis procedures, quality assurance (QA) objectives, and reporting 14 activities.
-15 the WIPP underground.
-As defined for this Permit, an Underground HWDU is a single 18 excavated panel consisting of seven rooms and two access drifts designated for disposal of 19 contact-handled (CH) and remote-handled (RH) transuranic (TRU) mixed waste.
-Each room is 20 approximately 300 ft (91 m) long, 33 ft (10 m) wide, and 13 ft (4 m) high.
-Access drifts connect 21 the rooms and have the same cross section.
-The Permittees shall dispose of TRU mixed waste
+- 4 This Permit Attachment describes the monitoring plan for volatile organic compound (VOC) - 5 emissions from mixed waste that may be entrained in the exhaust air from the U.S. Department - of Energy (DOE) Waste Isolation Pilot Plant (WIPP) Underground Hazardous Waste Disposal - 7 Units (HWDUs) during the disposal phase at the facility.
+The purpose of VOC monitoring is to - 8 ensure compliance with the VOC action levels and limits specified in Permit Part 4.
+This VOC - 9 monitoring plan consists of two programs: (1) the Repository VOC Monitoring Program (RVMP), - which assesses compliance with the action levels in Permit Part 4, Section 4.6.2.3; and (2) the - Disposal Room VOC Monitoring Program (DRVMP) (includes ongoing disposal room VOC - monitoring), which assesses compliance with the disposal room action levels and limits in - Permit Part 4, Tables 4.6.3.2 and 4.4.1.
+This plan includes the monitoring design, a description - of sampling and analysis procedures, quality assurance (QA) objectives, and reporting - 15 activities.

-N-1a Background 16
+16 N-1a Background

-The Underground HWDUs are located 2.150 feet (ft) (655 meters [m]) below ground surface, in 17

-22 in Underground HWDUs designated as Panels 1 through 8.

-- This plan addresses the following elements: 24 - 1.
-Rationale for the design of the VOC monitoring programs, based on: 25 - Possible pathways from WIPP during the active life of the facility - Demonstrating compliance with the disposal room limits by monitoring VOCs in • 27 underground disposal rooms 28 - Demonstrating compliance with the ambient air monitoring action levels by ٠ 29 monitoring VOC emissions on the surface 30 - VOC sampling operations at WIPP • 31 - Optimum locations for sampling 32 - 2.
-Descriptions of the specific elements of the VOC monitoring programs, including: 33 - The type of monitoring conducted 34 • - Sampling locations 35 - The monitoring interval 36
+- The Underground HWDUs are located 2,150 feet (ft) (655 meters [m]) below ground surface, in - the WIPP underground.
+As defined for this Permit, an Underground HWDU is a single - excavated panel consisting of seven rooms and two access drifts designated for disposal of - contact-handled (CH) and remote-handled (RH) transuranic (TRU) mixed waste.
+Each room is - approximately 300 ft (91 m) long, 33 ft (10 m) wide, and 13 ft (4 m) high.
+Access drifts connect - the rooms and have the same cross section.
+The Permittees shall dispose of TRU mixed waste - in Underground HWDUs designated as Panels 1 through 8. - 24 This plan addresses the following elements: - 1.
+Rationale for the design of the VOC monitoring programs, based on: - Possible pathways from WIPP during the active life of the facility - Demonstrating compliance with the disposal room limits by monitoring VOCs in underground disposal rooms - Demonstrating compliance with the ambient air monitoring action levels by monitoring VOC emissions on the surface - VOC sampling operations at WIPP - Optimum locations for sampling - 2.
+Descriptions of the specific elements of the VOC monitoring programs, including: - The type of monitoring conducted - Sampling locations - The monitoring interval

-- The specific hazardous constituents monitored

-- VOC monitoring schedule

-- Sampling equipment

-- Sampling and analytical techniques

-- Data recording/reporting procedures

-- Notification and action levels for remedial action

-The technical basis for Disposal Room VOC Monitoring is discussed in detail in the Technical Evaluation Report for Room-Based VOC Monitoring (WRES, 2003).
+- The specific hazardous constituents monitored - VOC monitoring schedule - Sampling equipment - Sampling and analytical techniques - Data recording/reporting procedures - Notification and action levels for remedial action - 7 The technical basis for Disposal Room VOC Monitoring is discussed in detail in the Technical - 8 Evaluation Report for Room-Based VOC Monitoring (WRES, 2003). - 9 N-1b Objectives of the Volatile Organic Compound Monitoring Plan - The CH and RH TRU mixed waste disposed in the WIPP Underground HWDUs contain VOCs - which could be released from WIPP during the disposal phase of the project.
+This Plan - 12 describes how: